Tunable Enhancement of Magnetization Dynamics by Crystal Cut at Interface Exchange Coupled $\alpha$-Fe$_2$O$_3$/NiFe Heterostructures

 While the fully compensated magnetic moments of the AFM layer~\cite{neel_proprietes_1936, nagamiya_antiferromagnetism_1955} results in remarkable properties in its own, such as the absence of stray fields and terahertz (THz) spin dynamics~\cite{neel_proprietes_1936, nagamiya_antiferromagnetism_1955, rezende2019introduction}, the key requirement for the functional properties of AFM/FM heterostructures is the coupling of the AFM and FM magnetic order~\cite{meiklejohn1956new, finazzi2004interface, mcmichael1998ferromagnetic, schlenker1968etude, lamirand2013robust, mishra2010dual, takano1997interfacial}.
 This coupling gives rise to functional magnetic phenomena, including shifts in the hysteresis loop, enhanced coercivity of the FM layer~\cite{meiklejohn1956new,mishra2010dual, lamirand2013robust}, rotational hysteresis under high magnetic fields~\cite{schlenker1968etude}, and rotatable anisotropy~\cite{prosen1961rotatable, lommel1962rotatable}.
 The strength of this coupling can be modulated by adjusting the thickness of the FM or AFM layers~\cite{al2023coupling, kohlhepp2004influence, jung2004effect, singh2018thickness, Beiranvand2021, pokhil2002magnetic, beik2017broadband, stoecklein1988ferromagnetic}.
 In ferromagnetic resonance experiments, this interfacial coupling also produces effects such as unidirectional anisotropy, increased resonance linewidth, and shifts in the ferromagnetic resonance field and frequency~\cite{scott1985ferromagnetic, mcmichael1998ferromagnetic, al2023coupling, speriosu1987standing, stoecklein1988ferromagnetic}.

-Here we experimentally and theoretically demonstrate that the dependence of the AFM/FM coupling on the relative orientation of Néel vector and magnetization can be exploited to enable in-situ control of spin dynamics in $\alpha$-Fe$_2$O$_3$/Py heterostructures.
+Here we experimentally and theoretically demonstrate that the dependence of the effective anisotropy and ferromagnetic resonance frequency on the relative orientation of N\'eel vector and magnetization can be exploited to enable in-situ control of spin dynamics in $\alpha$-Fe$_2$O$_3$/Py heterostructures.